vegaprotocol/specs/protocol/0000-simple-POS-rewards.md

 # Validator and Staking POS Rewards
 This describes the Alpha Mainnet requirements for calculation and distribution of rewards to delegators and validators.
-For more information on the overall approach, please see this [research document](https://github.com/vegaprotocol/research-internal/blob/master/validator_rewards/ValPol7.pdf).
+For more information on the overall approach, please see the relevant research document.

 ## Calculation